Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 Each boot set also specifies a set of nodes that are the targets of the boot set.
 There are three different fields used to specify the nodes: `node_list`, `node_groups`, and `node_roles_groups`.
+These are called the hardware-specifier fields of the boot set.
 The total set of nodes targeted by the boot set is the union of the nodes specified by these fields.

 > Related: